Jacobvs/Rotmg-Discord-Bot/README.md

 If you want to see what I'm working on with the bot, click on the `Projects` tab up top!

+FYI - Code & the command writeup may be a bit outdated, I'll do my best to update them frequently but no promises.

 -----
 # Requirements
 - [github.com/Jacobvs/Realmeye-API](https://github.com/Jacobvs/RealmEye-API)